 Daily catch is catch taken from 0000hrs to 2359hrs each day (NZST).

+All or part of carried forward catch can also be transferred to the other Member.

 Noting that the tonnages in Table 3 correspond to the evaluated area defined in paragraph 4 of CMM 03-2023 (Bottom fishing).